AdaCore/training_material/courses/rust_essentials/200_error_handling/07-thiserror.rst

     * Returns underlying error

-  * Does not add a new message
+  * Does not add new message

 ----------------------
 Why Use "thiserror"?
 ----------------------

+* Main reason: to avoid manual implementation!

 * Structured data

   * Enums allow :rust:`match` to handle specific errors

-    * Rather than checking an error message string
+    * Rather than checking error message string

 * Type safety